omarkmu/pz-omichat/docs/README.md

 ## Features

 This mod aims to be as extensible and configurable as possible.
-The vast majority of the features listed below can be configured or completely disabled via [sandbox options](https://omarkmu.github.io/pz-omichat/sandbox-options).
+The vast majority of the features in the mod can be configured or completely disabled via [sandbox options](https://omarkmu.github.io/pz-omichat/sandbox-options).
-This is not a comprehensive list; please see the documentation.

 - Customization of names, timestamps, all chat types, and more via powerful chat [formats](https://omarkmu.github.io/pz-omichat/format-strings)
 - Chat color [customization](https://omarkmu.github.io/pz-omichat/user-guide/chat-settings.html#color-customization)